Vergara7/heuristic-search-project/README.md

 Run `make` command in the root folder.

+One can customize the Makefile to change the dataset.

+The result of the run is in the `artifacts` folder (path found, the number of nodes expanded and execution time).

+## Algo

+Regular A* with Euclidian distance and h2^k heuristics, ANYA and Theta* implementations are in `src` folder.

 ## Analysis and report

 The notebook that generates graphs for the report is in the `analysis` folder.
 The report is in the `report` folder.